Knowledge Articles > Why Excel Is Not a Grant Management System

 Overall, while Excel can be used as a tool for grant management, a purpose-built grant management system is likely to be more efficient, effective, and comprehensive in supporting the needs of grant management users.

-If you wish to see just how much better your grant management could be with a dedicated system, try our free interactive product tours below.
+Do you want to learn more about how much better your grant management could be with a dedicated system?
+Go to our grant management page.

 About Enquire